 - Norwich 1980s.

-Also below are some images of bands I have been in—and occasionally out of—over the decades.
-There are probably a few more to be added… Recognise yourself?
+Also on these pages are some images of bands I have been in—and occasionally out of—over the decades.
+There are probably a few more to be added… (Recordings!
+I need to put some music up too.)
+Recognise yourself?
 Do get in touch.
 I can safely say that almost all the musicians I’ve ever been lucky enough to play with I’d be pleased to hear from, really.
 And only one ever was a prize asshole, that I can remember.

 Some gigs …

 - October 21 2016: Joey Herzfeld Trio, Jurnet’s Bar, Norwich